This blog was originally published in December, 2021.

 Safety & Side Effects

 Balloon sinuplasty is associated with the same general risks as traditional surgery, but without any potential risks of general anesthesia.
-This procedure has grown so much in popularity because, for patients who qualify, its success rates are as good as traditional sinus surgery—without the need for general anesthesia.
-Balloon sinuplasty is designed to restore function of the natural sinus openings without aggressive removal of sinus tissue.
+This procedure has grown so much in popularity because its success rates are as good as traditional sinus surgery.
+Balloon sinuplasty is designed to restore function of the natural sinus openings and relieve nasal congestion without aggressive removal of sinus tissue.

 There are some minor side effects associated with balloon sinuplasty, including facial pain and swelling, congestion, and bloody sinus drainage.
 These side effects tend to be mild and fade quickly, although it might take a few weeks for congestion to fade fully.